The Borderlands video games series started in 2009. They were an early attempt at the looter-shooter genre, and were commercially successful.

 So, back in the days of BL1, we ended up considering them bare-bones characters rather than a character class.

-With transmedia (particularly the comics) plus BL2 and subsequent games, the BL1 Vault Hunters become full-fat characters.
+With transmedia material (particularly the comics) plus BL2 and subsequent games, the BL1 Vault Hunters become full-fat characters.

 Both generations of Vault Hunters have a New-U account and implant.